 repesents the serial connector you want to use.

-COM1 on a PC equals ttyS0
+COM1 on a PC equals ttyS0, ttyS1 means COM2.

-Also possible is the symbolic name modem
+Also possible is the symbolic name modem.

 defines the type of handshaking.

-Use xonxoff
+Use xonxoff for software

 flow control